Rabies virus: Structure

 The rabies genome encodes five proteins: nucleoprotein (N), phosphoprotein (P), matrix protein (M), glycoprotein (G) and polymerase (L).
 All rhabdoviruses have two major structural components: a helical ribonucleoprotein core (RNP) and a surrounding envelope.
 In the RNP, genomic RNA is tightly encased by the nucleoprotein.
 Two other viral proteins, the phosphoprotein and the large protein (L-protein or polymerase) are associated with the RNP.
 The glycoprotein forms approximately 400 trimeric spikes which are tightly arranged on the surface of the virus.
 The M protein is associated both with the envelope and the RNP and may be the central protein of rhabdovirus assembly.

-Rabies lyssavirus has a bullet-like shape with a length of about 180 nm and a cross-sectional diameter of about 75 nm.
+Rabies virus has a bullet-like shape with a length of about 180 nm and a cross-sectional diameter of about 75 nm.
 One end is rounded or conical and the other end is planar or concave.
 The lipoprotein envelope carries knob-like spikes composed of Glycoprotein G. Spikes do not cover the planar end of the virion (virus particle).
 Beneath the envelope is the membrane or matrix (M) protein layer which may be invaginated at the planar end.
 The core of the virion consists of helically arranged ribonucleoprotein.

 Genome organization

-The rhabdovirus virion is an enveloped, rod- or bullet-shaped structure containing five protein species.
-The nucleoprotein (N) coats the RNA at the rate of one monomer of protein to nine nucleotides, forming a nucleocapsid with helical symmetry.
-Associated with the nucleocapsid are copies of P (phosphoprotein) and L (large) protein.
-The L protein is well named, its gene taking up about half of the genome.
-Its large size is justified by the fact that it is a multifunctional protein.
-The M (matrix) protein forms a layer between the nucleocapsid and the envelope, and trimers of G (glycoprotein) form spikes that protrude from the envelope.
-The genomes of all rhabdoviruses encode these five proteins, and in the case of Rabies Lyssavirus they are all of them.
+The rhabdovirus virion is an enveloped, rod- or bullet-shaped structure containing five protein species: